Acupuncture and Hiking Have Synergetic Effects on Health.

 Acupuncture and hiking combined can have synergetic effects on health.
-Many disorders may arise out of sedentary lifestyle, which may involve no physical activities and exercise.
+Many disorders may arise from a sedentary lifestyle involving no physical activities or exercise.

 What is acupuncture?

-Acupuncture is a centuries-old technique for stimulating specific points on the body in order to relieve pain and improve health.
+Acupuncture is a centuries-old technique for stimulating specific points in the body in to relieve pain and improve health.

-Acupuncture is a type of treatment that is based on the belief that energy flows in particular pathways in the body.
-By inserting fine needles into these pathways, acupuncture practitioners are able to manipulate this energy flow to help relieve symptoms of illness.
+Acupuncture is a treatment based on the belief that energy flows in particular pathways in the body.
+By inserting fine needles into these pathways, acupuncture practitioners can manipulate this energy flow to help relieve symptoms of illness.

 Hiking is a low-impact, low-sweat exercise that requires little more than a trail and a set of legs.
-When people perform both types of exercise together, they often experience greater health benefits than they would from either activity alone.
-People can easily discover that the positive effects of acupuncture are enhanced in people who are hiking.
+When people perform both types of training together, they often experience more significant health benefits than they would from either activity alone.
+People can quickly discover that acupuncture’s positive effects are enhanced in hiking people.

 Getting sick is a fact of life.
 But there are ways to prevent it, or at least to feel better more quickly.
 That’s where a healthy diet and regular exercise come in.
-Developing a new healthy habit is hard, but if you think of how bad you may feel when you get sick, this may make you move a little.
+Developing a new healthy habit is hard, but thinking of how bad you may feel when you get sick may make you move a little.

-Hiking is a great activity for your overall wellness.
+Hiking is an excellent activity for your overall wellness.
 It’s a great stress reliever, a great way to get outside and spend time with friends, and it can also help you to build and repair muscle tissue while helping to burn calories and shed a few pounds.

-Acupuncture and hiking is a great combination that work great for your wellness.
+Acupuncture and hiking are a great combination that works great for your wellness.
 Let’s give it a try this week.

 Hiking in Eagle creek

 I hiked Eagle creek last Sunday.
 I headed for Dog mountain first, but I changed my mind.
-It was the first time I have ever been in Eagle creek.
+It was the first time I had ever been to Eagle creek.
 I chose it because it was raining.
-In rainy days, even bustling trails tended to be quiet and peaceful.
+On rainy days, even bustling trails tended to be quiet and peaceful.